kyma-project/kyma/docs/security/docs/04-01-tiller-tls.md

 Kyma is supplied with a custom installation of [Tiller](https://helm.sh/docs/glossary/#tiller), which secured all incoming connections with a TLS certificate.
 Because of that, all client connections (whether from inside or outside of the cluster) require a special pair of client certificates.

 ## Retrieving
-In order to secure a local connection the certificates need to be downloaded from the cluster and stored in [`HELM_HOME`](https://helm.sh/docs/glossary/#helm-home-helm-home).
+In order to secure connection, the certificates need to be downloaded from the cluster and stored in [`HELM_HOME`](https://helm.sh/docs/glossary/#helm-home-helm-home).
 This can be done by calling:

 ```
 kubectl get -n kyma-installer secret helm-secret -o jsonpath="{.data['global\.helm\.ca\.crt']}" | base64 -D > "$(helm home)/ca.pem"